Easington Colliery: Memorial

 A memorial comprising a large carved triangular rock painted white.
 It bears a tablet of stone removed from the scene of the disaster, and a metal plaque with an inscription.
 The memorial was inaugurated on 22 March 1952.
 On the same occasion, Easington Colliery's youngest miner, a boy of 16, planted the first of 83 trees, to line the walkway.
 Each tree symbolises a life lost in the disaster.

-Deaths during the explosion

-The men who lost their lives in the 1951 disaster.
-All from Easington Colliery unless otherwise stated.
-The youngest victim was 18-years-old, the oldest was 68.
-The average age of the pitmen killed was 43.
+The youngest victim was 18-years-old, the oldest 68, whilst the average age of the pitmen killed was 43.

 Community

 Brass band

 Easington Colliery Band was founded in 1915.
 Players with band experience were encouraged by the management to come from the West of Durham to work at the colliery and play in the band.
 The band was supported financially and run by the joint board of unions, until the start of World War II.
 The band played for community activities, such as dances, concerts, and competitions.
 For the duration of the war the Easington Colliery Youth Band became the National Fire Service Band, which was eventually 'demobbed' in 1945 to become the Easington Public Band.

 In 1956 the Public Band and the Colliery Band amalgamated to become the Easington Colliery Band as it is today.
 April 1993 witnessed the end of an era when Easington Colliery finally closed.
 The band is now self-supporting and relies on funding from concerts held throughout the year.
 The band is still based in Easington Colliery in the old colliery pay office opposite the Memorial Gardens, which is on the site of the old colliery.
 The building is the last remaining evidence of the pit.